r-pears/odai-ecommerce/README.md

 npm install
 ```
 Environment Variables

+# BackEnd
 Create a .env file in the backend directory and add the following:

-MONGO_URI=your-mongodb-connection-string
+MONGO_URI= Connect with me so I can give you the URL
 PORT=5001

+# FrontEnd
-For the frontend, create a .env.local file in the frontend directory and add:
+For the frontend, create a .env file in the frontend directory and add:

-NEXT_PUBLIC_API_URL=http://localhost:5001
+** Connect with me so I can give you the URL

-Running the Application
+# Running the Application

 1. Start the backend server: